 - you are under 60 and getting a qualifying benefit read pages 12 and 13; - you are 60 or over you get free NHS prescriptions and NHS funded sight tests.
-If you get Pension Credit (Guarantee Credit) read page 12; or - you live permanently in a care home and the local authority helps you with all or part of the cost read pages 14 and 15.
+If you get Pension Credit (Guarantee Credit) read pages 12 and 13; or - you live permanently in a care home and the local authority helps you with all or part of the cost read page 14.

-If the above does not apply to you, check to see if you are in any of the other groups listed on page 3 or check to see if you can get help through the NHS Low Income Scheme - read pages 14 and 15.
+If the above does not apply to you, check to see if you are in any of the other groups listed on page 3 or check to see if you can get help through the NHS Low Income Scheme - read pages 13 and 14.